IE: INSPIRE Geoportal Harvesting Checker

 Is a CSW the only format that can be used to make a selection of metadata available for harvest by the EU or can it also be provided in other formats, for example in a Web Accessible Folder?

-#1 Updated by Angelo Quaglia over 1 year ago
+#1 Updated by Angelo Quaglia about 2 years ago

 - Status changed from Assigned to Feedback

 Even though there isn't a strict legal requirement to use an OGC CSW 2.0.2 ISO AP 1.0, all the countries that are part of INSPIRE have agreed to use that for exchanging ISO 19139 metadata.

 The INSPIRE Geoportal only harvests endpoints that have been registered by the INSPIRE National Contact Point.

 Ireland already has, since long, a registered CSW 2.0.2 Discovery Service: